-“A long time ago in a galaxy far, far away” Jedi Master Luke Skywalker, living in self imposed exile, is tracked down by Rey, a scavenger, who has recently been made aware that she has the ability to use The Force.
+“A long time ago in a galaxy far, far away” Jedi Master Luke Skywalker, living in self-imposed exile, is tracked down by Rey, a scavenger, who has recently been made aware that she has the ability to use The Force.
 During their first lesson, Rey learns a very important truth.
 Luke asks Ray, “What do you know about The Force?”
-She responds with a list of things based on her own limited experience; the power a Jedi has to control people’s minds and move objects.
+Rey responds with a list of things based on her own limited experience.
+She says it’s the power a Jedi has to control people’s minds, move objects, and fight, to name a few.
 Luke’s reply to Rey’s perspective is blunt; “Everything you just said is wrong.”
-He then walks Rey through an exercise to feel The Force itself.
-Once she understands what it is, what it feels like, how to sense its presence and power, Luke delivers the point of his lesson; that power does not belong to the Jedi.
-In other words; That power does not belong to you.
-There is a very interesting parallel to the gifts of the Holy Spirit in this lesson.
+Luke then walks Rey through an exercise to feel The Force itself.
+Once she understands what it is, what it feels like, how to sense its presence and power, Luke delivers the point of his lesson and this blog post; That power does not belong to you.

 The Holy Spirit Is Not The Force

 Things of God come in waves.
 Emphasis on the Bible, emphasis on the things of the Holy Spirit, emphasis on social justice.
 None of this is new.
 All of them come and go like the tide.
 Lately, we’ve been seeing a rise of things of the Holy Spirit in Christian pop cultural circles.
 Unfortunately, what people are teaching and experiencing is very much in line with how Rey sees The Force; based on “experiences,” what serves them, and a lack of understanding of the bigger picture.

 While the word spirit is neutral (no gender), the Holy Spirit is always referred to as a He or Him.
 He behaves like a person.

 - The Spirit submits Himself and does will of The Father.

 - The Spirit doesn’t serve nor promote God’s people, He comes alongside and guides and trains them.